Skip to content

 G --> H["Model response"]

-Memory has one unpleasant property: it survives an individual run.
+Memory has an unpleasant property: it survives an individual run.
 Which means a write error lives longer than an error in one model answer.

 If the agent once: